-Abu Nasr Al-Farabi (ca. 870-950 CE) was born in Central Asia, apparently at Farab.
+Abu Nasr al-Farabi (ca. 870-950 CE) was born in Central Asia.
 Two separate locations are mentioned in the contradictory (and frequently legendary) sources.
-Some scholars have opined that he was probably of Turkish origin.
-However, a critical contention is that his parents were of Persian descent.
-As a young man, he migrated west to Baghdad, then a primary centre of learning which attracted numerous bibliophiles and scholars.
+His birthplace is said to be either in Farab on the Syr Darya river, or in Faryab (in modern Afghanistan).
+His ethnic origin has been in dispute.
+“Of Farabi’s life we know only that he came from Farab in Transoxiana and that his father was a captain of Persian, or probably Turkish, origin” (Fakhry 1983:107).
+Cf. Fakhry 2002:6, stating: “He is is said to have been a native of Farab in Transoxiana and of Turkish or Turkoman origin.”
+More recent commentary suggests a Persian background (Rudolph 2016:536ff).
+As a young man, Farabi migrated west to Baghdad, then a primary centre of learning which attracted numerous bibliophiles and scholars.
 Europe was at that time a primitive backwater by comparison.

 In Baghdad, Farabi acquired a wide knowledge of Greek philosophical texts; he apparently did not know Greek.
-His teachers included the Christian logicians Yuhanna ibn Haylan (d.
-910) and (reputedly) Abu Bishr Matta (d.
-940), the latter being one of the celebrated translators of Greek philosophical texts (and more specifically Aristotelian) into Arabic.
+His teacher was the Christian logician (and cleric) Yuhanna ibn Haylan (died between 908 and 932).
+At this period, “almost the entire Greek philosophical and scientific corpus that had survived in the Eastern Mediterranean and the Near East was translated upon demand into Arabic” (Dimitri Gutas, Alfarabi).
 Farabi became an editor of Arabic translations from Greek; his expertise in logic and the sciences strongly reflects Aristotelian themes.
 He also acknowledges Plato as a forerunner.
-Farabi spent his last years at the Hamdanid court of Aleppo, prior to his death at Damascus.
 He eventually became known in Islam as the “second teacher” (al-muallim al-thani) after Aristotle.

-Farabi is reported (by Ibn al-Qifti) to have adopted the ascetic robe of Sufis.
+Farabi is reported to have adopted the ascetic robe of Sufis.
+The source is Ibn al-Qifti (1172-1258), an Egyptian Arab annalist.
 This detail has provoked some disagreements; the reason for wearing such robes discernibly varied.
-The preference of Farabi might be explained by a celibate lifestyle (he is reported to have died a bachelor).
+If true, the preference of Farabi might be explained by a celibate lifestyle (he is reported to have died a bachelor).
 However, it is clear enough that Farabi was not a typical renunciate; his conceptual approach differed radically from pietist attitudes generally expressed by Sufis.
-Farabi basically exhibited an independence, his role denoting that “philosophy represented free thinking, or, better, the freedom to think” (Ian R. Netton, Al-Farabi and his School, London: Routledge, 1992, p.
-7).
+Farabi basically exhibited an independence, his role denoting that “philosophy represented free thinking, or, better, the freedom to think” (Netton 1992:7).

 In this capacity, some commentators say that he attempted a philosophical reconciliation of Aristotle with Islam, something of considerable relevance at that era.
 Nevertheless, there are strong indications that Farabi considered philosophy to be superior to religion.
 The crux of the matter is that he contributed his own “neo-Aristotelian” philosophical system.

 His corpus extends to over a hundred attributed works; only a proportion of these have survived.
 Many of his extant works are devoted to logic and the philosophy of language.
 The confrontation between Greek and Arabic raised problems for philosophical solution in language.
-Many centuries before J. L. Austin (entry no. 5) and Wittgenstein (entry no. 8), Farabi made his own analysis of language, though in very different circumstances.
+Many centuries before J. L. Austin and Wittgenstein, Farabi made his own analysis of language, though in very different circumstances.